Nestle to launch ruby chocolate KitKat in Europe and Americas

 "Following the UK launch, the product will be introduced to consumers across Europe and the Americas," it said.

-Germany will be the next European market to get the product in early May, a spokeswoman said.
+The Netherlands will be the next European market to get the product on April 23, a spokeswoman said.
 She gave no other details on the rollout timetable.

 Swiss cocoa and chocolate specialist Barry Callebaut unveiled the ruby variety in September, creating a fourth kind of chocolate in addition to dark, milk and white.
 After more than 10 years of development, it is the first new kind of chocolate in decades.

 Ruby chocolate is made from the ruby cocoa bean.
-No berries, berry flavor or color are added.
+No berries, berry flavour or colour are added.

 Chocolate companies, under pressure by consumers' increasing health consciousness, are looking for ways to make their products more interesting.